dvidotti/project-ironhack-dash/README.md

 # IronDash

-A dashboard to help bootcamp students to follow their studies and progress
+A dashboard to help bootcamp students to follow their studies and progress.

 ## Try it